urilivshits/pageinference/.user/context.md

 - **[Prompt Configuration]** Custom system prompts based on website type detection to provide more relevant answers.
 - **[Permissive Response System]** Enhanced system prompts to allow reasonable assumptions when page content lacks information, while clearly distinguishing between content-derived information and assumptions.
 - **[Query-Content Ordering]** Optimized user query and scraped content ordering to present the user query first, improving context understanding and response relevance.
+- **[Web Search Model Restriction]** Implemented a strict model enforcement policy that only allows GPT-4o mini to perform web searches, forcing all search requests to use this specific model regardless of user selection to ensure consistent search behavior and prevent automatic model selection by OpenAI.
+- **[Search Model Code Simplification]** Refactored search model handling to use a dedicated SEARCH_MODEL constant, improving code clarity and making it easier to maintain by eliminating duplicate hardcoded values and using consistent variable references throughout the codebase.

 ## Implemented Features
 <!-- Track all completed features (no timestamps) -->